Sandblasting Wood: Techniques and Equipment

 Choosing the Right Abrasive Material

-• Glass Beads: Excellent for light cleaning and smooth finishes without damaging the wood.
+• Glass Beads: Excellent for light cleaning and delivering a smooth finish without aggressive surface removal.
+Good choice when you want to clean wood without changing the surface texture much.

 1. Campbell Hausfeld AT122601AV